bwatts64/SoutheastCSA/ARM Templates/ExampleDeployments/README.md

             }

 ### Azure API Management Deployment
 Next we need to deploy the APIM solution in "Internal" only mode.
 This means that the APIM instance will not have a public access point and only be private on our APIM-SN.
 The only way to access the instance is from either the Application Gateway or our Jump Box.
+The APIM deployment also enbales both Applicaiton Insights and Log Analytics monitoring.
+So before deploying APIM you need to deploy both of these resources.

 To deploy APIM you call the APIM template using the following: